ischrot/ischrot.github.io/research/README.md

 on Real-Time Iterations for Nonlinear Model Predictive Control of Semilinear Parabolic PDEs.

 ### Cellular Automata in the Modeling of Infections
 At the end of my Bachelor's studies I worked together with [Dr. Cordula Reisch][cordula] on Cellular Automata in the Modeling of Infections.
-This work resulted in my Bachelor thesis and a [conference contribution][mathmod].
+This work resulted in my [Bachelor thesis][ba_internal] and a [conference contribution][mathmod].

 ## Publications
 ### Articles
   - [I. Schrot. *Konzeption eines projektbasierten Übungsbetriebs für ein Modul im Masterstudiengang Mathematik mit Forschendem Lernen als Leitmotiv.* HINT.
 Heidelberg Inspirations for Innovative Teaching 4.1 (2023): 121-148.][hint]